Proofreading software (a.k.a. ‘grammar checkers’) has become much more in demand and finding the best one, even more so.

 - The Word Explorer is great for vocab

-“The Ginger Grammar Checker helps you write better English and correct texts more efficiently.
+“The Ginger grammar check helps you write better English and correct texts more efficiently.
 Through the use of patent-pending technology, Ginger Grammar Checker analyzes the context of your sentence to correct grammar mistakes, misused words and spelling mistakes with unmatched accuracy.”

-Ginger is compatible with the major word processing packages (although not Google Docs).
+Ginger is compatible with the major processor packages like Microsoft Word (although not Google Docs).
 It also works across the main social media platforms.
 Extensions can easily be added to Chrome and Safari, or there is a Windows desktop app if you prefer.

-Note – Ginger is not compatible with macOS as a desktop application currently (only the Safari browser extension and iOS app are available currently), and does not have any kind of plagiarism detector.
+Note – Ginger is not compatible with macOS as a desktop app currently (only the Safari browser extension and iOS mobile app are available currently), and does not have any kind of plagiarism detector.

-- Spelling & grammar checks (limited to 14 per month)
+- Spelling errors & grammar checking (limited to 14 per month)

 - Writing counts (word, character and no. of sentences)